Skip to content

 Three quick steps to get there:

 • Set clear expectations for flexibility.
-Figure out what roles are best suited for in-person and remote work.
+Figure out what roles are best suited for in-person and location independent work.

 • Keep an eye on how things are going, adjust as needed, and involve the team.